HomeTV ShowCan Sitcoms Like 'Friends' And 'The Office' Work In The Current Cultural...

 Is ‘Friends’ Appropriate For The Modern Age?

 But apart from that, the show made recurring fat-shaming jokes about high-school Monica.
-Ross is uncomfortable to hire a ‘male nanny’ because of the gender-assigned jobs.
+Ross is uncomfortable with hiring a ‘male nanny’ because of the gender-assigned jobs.
 Chandler’s homophobia and jokes about his transgender parent were bland and offensive.
 Ross just didn’t understand consent, he also did not respect boundaries especially when he was with Rachel.

 While the old shows were termed problematic, racist, and homophobic, they were also solely for entertainment and should be treated like one.
 And more importantly, it should also be understood the timeline in which these series were scripted and directed.
 It is only now that the awareness has been spread alerting the audience to the seriousness of these issues.

-In case you missed: How Old Was The Cast Of Friends When They Started Filming?
+In case you missed it: How Old Was The Cast Of Friends When They Started Filming?
 How Old Are They Now?

 How ‘The Office’ Actors Feel About The Show’s ‘Offensive’ Nature